mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and thoughtful comments.

-**PUT GENERAL COMMENT HERE**

-Why/how much improving the initial angle estimation translates to improvement in the reconstruction?
-TODO(Laurène): The why is not a problem (optimisation stuff), the how much will be a bit more tricky but we can find a way.

-> Related work [A]
+Regarding the request to further extend the method to unseen proteins and compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.

+On how an improvement of the initial angle estimation translates into an improvement of the reconstruction: It has been shown in various works [R1, R2] that the outcome of iterative refinement procedures in cryo-EM is predicated on the quality of the initial reconstruction, or, equivalently, on the initial estimation of the orientations.
+[R1] Carlos Oscar Sanchez Sorzano et al., "Optimization problems in electron microscopy of single particles", Annals of Operations Research, vol. 148,no. 1, pp. 133–165, 2006
+[R2] Richard Henderson et al., "Outcome of the first electron microscopy validation task force meeting", Structure, vol. 20, no. 2, pp. 205–214, 2012

 We will add the suggested reference to [A] in the revised manuscript.

-> How would non-uniformly distributed angles affect the proposed method?

-We tried it in Appendix B (with a uniform sampling of Euler angles, which is non-uniform on SO(3)) and performance wasn't affected.
+On how non-uniformly distributed angles would affect the proposed method: We tried it in Appendix B (with a uniform sampling of Euler angles, which is non-uniform on SO(3), see Figure 12) and performance was not affected (see Figure 13).
-We discussed it in lines 485-492 (referencing the Appendix).
-Figure 12 shows different samplings and Figure 13 shows the performance results from distance estimation and orientation recovery for non-uniform case.
-Could you please tell us whether it should be better / more clearly written?

 ## 3- Official Review of Paper4764 by Reviewer Z4BJ
 16 Jul 2021